friends-of-hyva/magento2-hyva-checkout-order-comment-to-email/README.md

-# Musicworld_HyvaCheckoutCustomerComment
+# Musicworld Hyvä Checkout Customer Comment Module

 ## Overview

-The `Musicworld_HyvaCheckoutCustomerComment` module captures and saves customer comments from the checkout process in Magento 2.
+The `Musicworld_HyvaCheckoutOrderCommentToEmail` module captures and saves customer comments from the checkout process in Magento 2.
 When a customer leaves a comment on their order, this module ensures the comment is added to the order as a customer note, which can be visible on the frontend if configured as such.

 ## Requirements